Project News ·

 Citizen Science project wrap: Stories of Impact

-Led by the Gidarjil Land and Sea Rangers and with guidance and participation from Elders of the Port Curtis Coral Coast (PCCC) region, this project aimed to address a significant knowledge gap in the condition and health of seagrass in Bustard Bay.
+Led by the Gidarjil Land and Sea Rangers and with guidance and participation from Elders of the Port Curtis Coral Coast (PCCC) region, this project addressed a significant knowledge gap in the condition and health of seagrass in Bustard Bay.
 Traditional Owners, youth and community members joined field-based training and data collection activities to establish and monitor local seagrass using Seagrass Watch.

 Sea ranger Kelvin Rowe, Uncle Mick Eggmolesse and sea ranger Darren Hodges working together to identify different species of seagrass.
 Uncle Mick knows which ones are the favourites of turtle and dugong.